-- Data Selectivity: Data selectivity is when a user wants to share only a few (say one) of the subdirectories in the home directory.
-So, an authorized user is allowed to access only the shared subdirectory, but not any of the sibling directories.
-In order to do this correctly, the owner needs to follow two steps (a) set appropriate permissions to the shared subdirectory (at least execute permissions on the entire path to the subdirectory), and (b) remove permissions from the sibling subdirectories.
-The second step is unintuitive, since the user needs to act on secondary objects that are not the focus of the transaction.
-Also, any new file being created needs to be protected. - User Selectivity: In many situations, users need to share data with an adhoc set of users that do not belong to a single user group or are only a subset of a user group, and are not the entire others set.
+In many situations, users need to share data with an ad hoc set of users that do not belong to a single user group or are only a subset of a user group, and are not the entire others set.
 In this situation, the permissions for group or others are not sufficient.
 Also, creating a new user group requires administrative assistance which is not feasible in all cases.

 In order to do selective data sharing, currently owners mostly use execute-only permissions on the home directories.
-The perception is that since users can not list the contents of the directory, they cannot go any further than traversing into the home directory unless they know the exact name of the subdirectory.
-Now, the owner can authorize desired users by giving them the names of the appropriate subdirectories.
-Those authorized users can traverse into the home directory and then use the subdirectory name to cd into it (without having to list the contents of the home directory).
-From data selectivity perspective, it is assumed that they cannot access the rest of the contents and from user selectivity perspective, unauthorized users cannot access any contents.
+The perception is that since users cannot list the contents of the directory, they cannot go any further than traversing into the home directory unless they know the exact name of the subdirectory.
+Now, the owner can authorise desired users by giving them the names of the appropriate subdirectories.
+Those authorised users can traverse into the home directory and then use the subdirectory name to cd into it (without having to list the contents of the home directory).
+From data selectivity perspective, it is assumed that they cannot access the rest of the contents and from user selectivity perspective, unauthorised users cannot access any contents.

-However, the underlying system cannot distinguish between such authorized or unauthorized users.
+However, the underlying system cannot distinguish between such authorised or unauthorised users.
 Any user who can guess the subdirectory name can actually access the data.
-For an attacker inside the organization, this is not a herculean task.
+For an attacker inside the organisation, this is not a Herculean task.
 For example, for a computer science graduate school, it is highly likely that users will have directories named research, classes or thesis.
 An easy way of creating such a list of names is by collecting names from users that actually have read permissions on the home directories.
-Within the context of a single organization, or in general human psychology, it is likely that many users have similar directory names.
-This is essentially a form of social engineering [21] in which users and not systems are manipulated to reveal confidential information3.
-Of course, one simple solution is to use cryptic directory names unlikely to be guessed (securityby-obfuscation).
+Within the context of a single organisation, or in general human psychology, it is likely that many users have similar directory names.
+This is essentially a form of social engineering (Mitnick et al., 2002) in which users and not systems are manipulated to reveal confidential information (a well-know hacker, Kevin Mitnick said "... social engineering was extremely effective in reaching my goals without resorting to using a technical exploit ..."
+(Slashdot, 2008)).
+Of course, one simple solution is to use cryptic directory names unlikely to be guessed (security-by-obfuscation).
 The problem then becomes similar to the fundamental problem with passwords.
 Keeping commonly used passwords means that they can be guessed and cryptic passwords are tough to remember.
 However, the problem is more severe, since while a single password is enough to access thousands of files, a user cannot be expected to keep cryptic names for tens or hundreds of files and directories.